310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/tetora_1.md

             I haven’t decided on anythin’ specific, actually.
 I’m just thinkin’ of looking ‘round and picking stuff that way.
             {% endbubble %}
             {% bubble Tetora fist %}
-            But I always get the urge to buy unusual ingredients or seasonings when I see ‘em, so I made sure to set a budget for myself!
+            But since I always get the urge to buy unusual ingredients or seasonings when I see ‘em, I made sure to set a budget for myself!

             This way, I should be able to buy the right things without wasting money!
 			{% endbubble %}